List of awards and nominations received by Karan Johar

 Karan Johar is an Indian filmmaker and television personality who works in Hindi Cinema.
-He has won several awards, including a National Film Award and six Filmfare Awards.
-In 2020, Government of India honoured him with Padma Shri, the country's fourth highest civilian award.
+He has won several awards, including four National Film Awards and eight Filmfare Awards.
+In 2020, the Government of India honoured him with Padma Shri, the country's fourth highest civilian award.

-Johar made his directorial debut with the romantic comedy-drama Kuch Kuch Hota Hai (1998), which earned him the National Film Award for Best Popular Film Providing Wholesome Entertainment as a director and the Filmfare Awards for Best Director and Best Screenplay.
-His next two films were the ensemble dramas Kabhi Khushi Kabhie Gham...
-(2001) and Kabhi Alvida Naa Kehna (2006), which were both very successful in the domestic and overseas markets.
+Johar made his directorial debut with the romantic comedy-drama Kuch Kuch Hota Hai (1998), which earned him the National Film Award for Best Popular Film Providing Wholesome Entertainment, for his director role and the Filmfare Awards for Best Director and Best Screenplay.
+His next two films were the ensemble dramas Kabhi Khushi Kabhie Gham (2001) and Kabhi Alvida Naa Kehna (2006), which were both very successful in domestic and overseas markets.
 His social drama My Name Is Khan (2010) earned him his second Filmfare Award for Best Director.
+Johar produced the spy thriller Raazi (2018) and the biopic Shershaah (2021), both of which won him the Filmfare Award for Best Film, with the latter also earning him the National Film Award – Special Jury Mention as producer.
+Later, as producer of the fantasy film Brahmāstra: Part One – Shiva (2022), he won the inaugural National Film Award for Best Film in AVGC.
+His romantic comedy-drama Rocky Aur Rani Kii Prem Kahaani (2023) earned him another National Film Award for Best Popular Film Providing Wholesome Entertainment.
 These, along with the several successful films he has produced under the Dharma Productions banner, have established him as one of the leading director-producers in Hindi cinema.